 Knowing that hundreds of thousands of seniors are going to be diagnosed with Alzheimer’s, Parkinson’s and Multiple Sclerosis each year, senior living facilities with the means to invest in a warm-water pool with integrated treadmill technology would be wise to do so.
 By keeping their population of patients as active as possible through water-based therapies and exercise options, a facility could make great advances in the field.

 Though none of the aforementioned conditions that have been covered has a cure, they can all be managed through a combination of prescription drugs, diet and exercise.
-HydroWorx therapy pools might just wind up being the deciding factor for someone looking for a long-term place to stay during their later decades.
+HydroWorx aquatic therapy equipment might just wind up being the deciding factor for someone looking for a long-term place to stay during their later decades.